graboskyc/CSIPCalculator/README.md

 There is some basic error handling to confirm the container exists, the requested size is small enough for the container, and the container has that many IPs.

+For it to manage things like Management IPs where you want to request a single IP, use 32 as the CIDR input.

 ## Screenshots
 ![](/Screenshots/SS01.jpg)

 ## Notice
 This is a preliminary work in progress.
 It does not currently enforce basic subnetting principals (like given a /24, requesting a /30, then requesting a /25 will not have your offsets correct).
-Right now it is really meant to give out /30s given a /24 to start with.
+Right now it is really meant to give out /30s given a /24 to start with, or management IPs.